mboehmerm/IPS-Display-ST7789-170x320/README.md

 ## Connections for ESP32 Wemos lite

-Share SPI MOSI, MISO and CLK, so you need only 11 or 12 Pin's.

 | GPIO | TFT   | Description         |
 | ---: | :---- | :------------------ |
 | 23   | SDA   | SPI MOSI            |